nicklhoo76-wq/PaperAssistant/README.md

 (e.g., if you use openai, LLM_API_KEY is OPENAI_API_KEY)

-**notice**: we use deepseek here for RAG QA, but if you want to use gpt, please change Line 16 in rag\rag_pipeline into just like this without other requirements:
+**notice**: we use deepseek here for RAG QA, but if you want to use gpt, please change Line 16 in rag\rag_pipeline.py into just like this without other requirements:

 ```Python
 llm = ChatOpenAI(temperature=0, model_name="gpt-3.5-turbo")